 Advancement To Candidacy And Formation Of A Dissertation Committee

 Following completion of course work and passing the comprehensive examination, the student undertakes the steps required for advancement to candidacy for the Ph.D degree, outlined below.

-Students should form a dissertation committee within one month of passing their Comprehensive Examination.
-The Dissertation Advisor is included in the committee.
-Another faculty member should be designated Chair of the committee.
-The Director of the PMI will review the committee, sign the necessary forms and forward the completed documents to the Graduate Office.
+Students should form a dissertation committee within two months of passing their Comprehensive Examination.
+The committee shall consist of at least five faculty members.
+The Dissertation Advisor is included in the committee and another faculty member will be designated Chair of the committee.
+The Director of the PMI will review the committee.
+Upon approval from the Director, the student should then email the PMI Coordinators to obtain the forms that will be required at their first committee meeting.
 Final approval of committee membership rests in the hands of the Associate Dean for Graduate Studies.